The Department of Physical Therapy is committed to:

 We are improving the health of individuals through the discovery, application and exchange of knowledge.

-Our department was Founded in 1929 as the first Physical Therapy program in Canada in the Department of Extension at the University of Toronto.
-This initial program was a two-year program with an additional six months of clinical practice, leading to a diploma in Physiotherapy.
-By 1950 the program had evolved to a three-year program with eight months of clinical experience and was transferred to the Faculty of Medicine and combined with Occupational Therapy.
-Graduates received a diploma of Physical and Occupational Therapy.
+The Department of Physical Therapy was founded in 1929 as the first physical therapy program in Canada in the Department of Extension at the University of Toronto.
+This diploma was a two-year program with an additional six months of clinical practice.
+By 1950 the diploma had evolved to a three-year program with eight months of clinical experience.
+It was transferred to the Faculty of Medicine, and combined with Occupational Therapy.
+Graduates received a diploma in physical and occupational therapy.

-The program was updated again in 1995 with it becoming a second-level entry program and it was adjusted to a three year course of study.
-Graduates received a Bachelor’s of Science in Physical Therapy (BSc(PT)).
+The program evolved again in 1995, becoming a three year, second-level entry program.
+Graduates received a Bachelor’s of Science in Physical Therapy (BSc PT).
 This undergraduate program was replaced in 2001 with the 26-month Master of Science in Physical Therapy (MScPT).

-In 2007, the program was consolidated into 24 months including 28 weeks of full-time clinical internships plus 66 hours of clinical structure skill sessions that are integrated into the curriculum.
+In 2007, the program was consolidated into 24 months including 28 weeks of full-time clinical internships, plus 66 hours of clinical structure skill sessions that are integrated into the curriculum.